-Throughout my life I felt dirty and cheap, but more than anything, I felt alone.
+In the past, I had felt dirty and cheap, but more than anything, I felt alone.
 There was no one I could turn to and share my painful burdens.
 Later in life, that loneliness guided me to make decisions that only added to my misery, bringing even more shame upon me.

-A single tear slips down my cheek as I remember the days and nights of endless partying, each episode filled with drugs, alcohol, and sometimes immoral conduct.
+A single tear slips down my cheek as I remember the days and nights of endless partying, each manic episode filled with drugs, alcohol, and many times, immoral conduct.
 When I was younger, my father made it his solemn duty to tell me repeatedly that I was worthless and only good for one thing in life.
 It seemed his comments found a permanent place in my mind and heart.
-My father had foreseen my future and helped as much as he could to make that future happen.
-But I know in the end the choices had been my own, just as the choice to finally change my life had been.
+My father had foreseen my future and had helped as much as he could to make that future happen.
+But I know in the end the choices had been my own, just as the choice to finally change had been.

 A heavy melancholy encompasses me as I think back to the day I made the decision to abandon the self-destructive lifestyle.
 It was a little over a year ago.
 I had just gotten home from work.
 I was tired, my feet were sore after working all day waiting tables, and I was looking forward to a tall can of beer and some rest.
 I had just sat down when there was a knock at the door.

 When I opened the door to a braid-wearing teenage girl donning heavy makeup, a dirty mini skirt, and scuffed up high heels–one of them broken–my first words were, “Sorry, no customers at this house.”